Franciscans: Spirituality

 Franciscan theology conforms to broader doctrine with the Catholic Church, but involves several unique emphases.
 Franciscan theologians view creation, the natural world, as good and joyous, and avoid dwelling on the "stain of original sin."
 Francis expressed great affection towards animals and inanimate natural objects as fellow inhabitants of God's creation, in his work Canticle of the Creatures (Laudes Creaturarum, also known as the Canticle of the Sun).

-Special emphasis is put on the Incarnation of Christ viewed as a special act of humility, as Francis was struck by God's great charity in sacrificing his son for our salvation; they also exhibit great devotion to the Eucharist.
+Special emphasis is put on the Incarnation of Christ viewed as a special act of humility, as Francis was struck by God's great charity in sacrificing his son for the salvation of mankind.
+They also exhibit great devotion to the Eucharist.
 The Rule of Saint Francis calls for members to practice simple living and detachment from material possessions in emulation of Jesus' life and earthly ministry.
 The simple lifestyle helps members of the order, in whichever branch, to experience solidarity with the poor and to work for social justice.
 Franciscan spirituality also strongly emphasizes working to preserve the church, and remain loyal to it.

 Visions and stigmata

 Among Catholic religious, Franciscans have proportionally reported higher ratios of stigmata and have claimed proportionally higher ratios of visions of Jesus and Mary.
 Francis of Assisi himself was one of the first reported cases of stigmata, and perhaps the most famous stigmatic of modern times is Padre Pio, a Capuchin, who also reported visions of Jesus and Mary.
 Pio's stigmata persisted for over fifty years and he was examined by numerous physicians in the 20th century, who confirmed the existence of the wounds, but none of whom could produce a medical explanation for the fact that his bleeding wounds would never get infected.
 According to the Encyclopaedia Britannica, his wounds healed once, but reappeared.

 According to the Columbia Encyclopedia some medical authorities who examined Padre Pio's wounds were inclined to believe that the stigmata were connected with nervous or cataleptic hysteria.
-According to Answers.com the wounds were examined by Luigi Romanelli, chief physician of the City Hospital of Barletta, for about one year; Giorgio Festa, a private practitioner who examined them in 1920 and 1925; Giuseppe Bastianelli, a physician to Pope Benedict XV, who agreed that the wounds existed but made no other comment; and pathologist Amico Bignami who also observed the wounds but made no diagnosis.
+According to Answers.com the wounds were examined by Luigi Romanelli, chief physician of the City Hospital of Barletta, for about one year.
+Giorgio Festa, a private practitioner examined them in 1920 and 1925.
+Giuseppe Bastianelli, a physician to Pope Benedict XV, agreed that the wounds existed but made no other comment.
+Pathologist Amico Bignami observed the wounds, but made no diagnosis.